amohanonamission/AZ-104-AzureAdministrator-Study-Guide/docs/ExamTips.md

 That means:

-Understanding architecture
+- Understanding architecture
-Solving business problems
+- Solving business problems
-Choosing managed services where appropriate
+- Choosing managed services where appropriate
-Designing secure solutions
+- Designing secure solutions
-Balancing cost and performance
+- Balancing cost and performance
-Continuously learning
+- Continuously learning

 That's ultimately what Microsoft is trying to measure.

-Final Thought
+## Final Thought

 If you've:

-Studied consistently
+- Studied consistently
-Built resources yourself
+- Built resources yourself
-Reviewed your mistakes
+- Reviewed your mistakes
-Used Microsoft Learn
+- Used Microsoft Learn
-Practiced real scenarios
+- Practiced real scenarios

-...then trust your preparation.
+#### then trust your preparation.

 No one walks into AZ-104 knowing everything.

 ---

-Good luck with your AZ-104 journey!
+> Good luck with your AZ-104 journey!
 You've got this!☁️

 ---
 ---